-The Educational Service Provider will provide for a comprehensive plan to engage parents, families, and community members in a partnership in support of each student's academic achievement, the Academy's continuous improvement, and individual school improvement plans.
-The plan will be distributed to all parents and students through publication in the Student Handbook or other suitable means.
-The plan will provide for annual evaluation, with the involvement of parents and families, of the plan's effectiveness and identification of barriers to participation by parents and families.
-Evaluation findings will be used in the annual review of the Parent and Family Involvement policy and to improve the effectiveness of the Academy plan.
+The Educational Service Provider will provide for a comprehensive plan to engage parents. families, and community members in a partnership in support of each student's academic achievement, the Academy's continuous improvement, and individual school improvement plans.
+The Academy's plan will be distributed to all parents and students through publication in the Student Handbook or other suitable means.
+The plan will provide for annual evaluation, with the involvement of parents and families, of the plan's content, effectiveness and identification of barriers to participation by parents and families with particular attention to parents who are economically disadvantaged, are disabled, have limited English proficiency, have limited literacy, or are of any racial or ethnic minority background; the needs of parents and family members to assist with the learning of their children (including engaging with school personnel and teachers); and the strategies to support successful school and family interaction.
+Each school plan will include the development of a written school-parent compact jointly with parents for all children participating in Title I, part A activities, services, and programs.
+The compact will outline how parents, the entire school staff, and students will share the responsibility for improved student academic achievement and the means by which the school and parents will build and develop a partnership to help children achieve the State's high standards.
+Evaluation findings will be used in the annual review of the Parent and Family Engagement policy and to improve the effectiveness of the Academy plan.
+This policy will be updated periodically to meet the changing needs of parents, families, and the schools.

-1Indicates IDEA 2004 Section 650 & 644 parent involvement requirements 2Indicates Title I Section 1118 parent involvement requirements
+Indicates IDEA 2004 Section 650 & 644 parent involvement requirements Indicates Title I Section 1116 parent and family engagement